 The main medium for Rangoli is usually dry or wet rice flour, sindoor (vermillion), haldi (tumeric), red brick powder, limestone, or other natural colors.
 Colored sand/rice, and sometimes flower petals are a more modern variation.

 Designs are made by sprinkling the powder with fingers on the floor.
 The artist’s fingers serve as a brush.
 Wet paste is applied with the help of a piece of cloth dipped in paste and squeezed with the fingers.
 It is traditionally done by women.
-Over the years, tradition has even made room for modern additions that add some flair to this beautiful art.
-Traditionally and still presently an art form practiced by women, Rangoli is often created during social occasions such as weddings or other milestones and gatherings, and also during religious celebrations and festivals.
-Oil lamps, or diyas, would be placed in Rangoli to give the paintings yet another dimension
+Oil lamps, or diyas, can also be placed in Rangoli to give the paintings yet another dimension